kubernetes-sigs/controller-runtime/designs/multi-cluster.md

 }
 ```

-A cluster provider is responsible for constructing a `cluster.Cluster` instance
+A cluster provider is responsible for constructing `cluster.Cluster` instances and returning
-upon calls to `Get(ctx, clusterName)` and returning it.
-Providers should keep track
+upon calls to `Get(ctx, clusterName)`.
+Providers should keep track of created clusters and
-of created clusters and return them again if the same name is requested.
-Since
-providers are responsible for constructing the `cluster.Cluster` instance, they
+return them again if the same name is requested.
+Since providers are responsible for constructing
-can make decisions about e.g. reusing existing informers.
+the `cluster.Cluster` instance, they can make decisions about e.g. reusing existing informers.

 The `cluster.Cluster` _SHOULD_ be extended with a unique name identifier: